-TABLE 10 C HALLENGES TO ADDRESSING FINANCIAL ISSUES Lack of People haven't been exposed to western systems of financethey are not understanding of being taught the value of money and how it can be used finances Limited income Welfare recipients focus is on surviving not saving Poor literacy and Community members are incredibly vulnerable - they are easily ripped off numeracy This a challenge for budgeting numeracy This a chancinge for badgeting Isolation People have to take days out to do business on the mailing Transporting goods to the island is problematic Poor access to internet and landlines
+TABLE 10 C HALLENGES TO ADDRESSING FINANCIAL ISSUES Lack of People haven't been exposed to western systems of financethey are not understanding of being taught the value of money and how it can be used finances Limited income Welfare recipients focus is on surviving not saving Do on literacy and Community manufactor and ingradible well-arable thou are apply tipped off Poor literacy and Community members are incredibly vulnerable - they are easily ripped off This a challenge for budgeting numeracy This a chanenge for budgeting Isolation People have to take days out to do business on the mailing Transporting goods to the island is problematic Poor access to internet and landlines

-Many of the challenges identified by stakeholders to addressing financial issues in these settings are obviously linked with the main financial issues (Table 10).
+Many of the challenges identified by stakeholders to addressing financial issues in these settings are obviously linked with the main financial issues (Table 8).
 The main challenge identified was the lack of knowledge of the financial system in the dominant mainstream capitalist economy.
 These challenges include: getting community members to realize that MMP is not just a one stop crisis management service or just one loan repayment but an ongoing journey where financial skills grow.
 The difficulty in bringing all the household stakeholders to the table at once to discuss issues and more equitable financial contributions was acknowledged.
 Other challenges identified were the confusion over the difference between MMP and the Cape York Welfare Reforms with its non-voluntary income management and the lack of implementation of Pride of Place grants which were planned as the initial incentive for people to engage with MMP.
 There were several mentions of the historical issues (since colonization) that have kept community members from managing their own money such as of payment in rations and permitting "book-up".